 Utilization of the NOL and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred or that could occur in the future, as required by Section 382 and Section 383 of the Code, as well as similar state and foreign provisions.
 These ownership changes may limit the amount of NOL and research and development credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders.
 The Company has completed a study to assess whether an ownership change has occurred or whether there have been multiple ownership changes since its formation.
-The results of this study indicated that the Company experienced ownership changes as defined by Section 382 of the Code.
+The results of this study indicated we experienced ownership changes, as defined by Section 382 of the Code, in each of 2006, 2011, 2012, 2013, and 2016.
 The Company has not recorded NOLs that, as a result of these restrictions, will expire unused.
-Accordingly, the Company has recorded NOL carryforwards net of these limitations, which are approximately \$47,170 in 2014 and 2015.
+The limitations were approximately \$47.1 million in 2015 and \$100.1 million in 2016.